sarptekbas/ZyapBot/README.md

 Nightly means that the features that are added have not been tested a lot and might cause interesting results.
 It is not recommended to use this in a production environment.

+Some features are untested and might lead to

+## Nightly Features

+- Add roles with ease
+- Change purge values with ease

 ## Features

 - Ban, Silentban, Unban, Kick users